dvangennip/Phototype/Readme.md

 Use `sudo systemctl enable|disable|start|stop|status photocore.service` to get the service going.
 After enabling and before starting, it’s necessary to call `sudo systemctl daemon-reload` first.
 A reboot may be necessary to check proper operation.

-To be able to set up things on the device without it continuously attempting to take over the screen, placing a file named `nostart.txt` into the `phototype` folder prevents `photocore.py` from running (it exists when it finds that file):

-	echo 'some text' > nostart.txt
+To be able to set up things on the device without it continuously attempting to take over the screen, placing a file named `nostart.txt` into the `phototype` folder prevents `photocore.py` from running (it exists when it finds that file).
+Create such a file with `echo 'some text' > nostart.txt`

 Removing the file with `rm nostart.txt` allows the code to run as intended.